Kong/docs.konghq.com/app/gateway-oss/2.4.x/hybrid-mode.md

 ## Revocation check of Data Plane certificates

-When Kong is running Hybrid mode with PKI support, the Control Plane can be configured to optionally check for revocation status of the conecting Data Plane certificate.
+When Kong is running Hybrid mode with PKI mode, the Control Plane can be configured to optionally check for revocation status of the conecting Data Plane certificate.

 The supported method is through Online Certificate Status Protocol (OCSP) respoders.